annawchou/fluxible.io/docs/guides/bringing-flux-to-the-server.md

 ### Client Side Application ([Full Code](https://github.com/mridgway/isomorphic-chat/tree/2107667ef0020fa63fc27d25deeee1be73f56f19))

-Let's first look at what a Flux application looks like when it's client-side only:
+Let's first look at what a Flux application looks like when it's client-side only using Facebook's dispatcher:

 ```html
 // index.html